Open to various classes of pulling vehicles. Prepare to pull your way to victory!

 Yes, all participating vehicles must follow the class rules and pass a safety inspection based on our event guidelines to ensure a safe racing environment for everyone.

-Crew tickets can be purchased through our website by navigating to the “GA Adult Fan” section.
-Crew tickets are priced at $37, with an additional $3 processing fee, totalling $40 per ticket.
+Crew tickets can be purchased through our ticket website by navigating to the Crew ticket section.
+Crew tickets are priced at $25, + processing fee.

 To ensure a safe and manageable environment for all participants, there may be a limit on the number of crew tickets available per registered racer.
 Please contact us directly for the most current information.